2007 New South Wales storms

 The 2007 New South Wales storms started on 8 June 2007 following the development of an intense east coast low pressure system during the previous night.
-Over the next 36 hours these areas were battered by the system's strong winds and torrential rain, which caused extensive flooding, damage, loss of life and the grounding of a 225 m long bulk carrier.
+Over the next 36 hours, these areas were battered by the system's strong winds and torrential rain, which caused extensive flooding, damage, loss of life and the grounding of a 225 m long bulk carrier.

 Impact

 The New South Wales Premier, Morris Iemma, declared a natural disaster for the affected areas.
 More than 105,000 homes had been left without power.
 Rainfall had exceeded 300 mm in the Hunter region and 200 mm in parts of the Central Coast and Sydney.
 Nearly 6,000 State Emergency Service volunteers, including crews from across New South Wales, Australian Capital Territory, Queensland and Victoria worked in the area, having responded to over 10,000 calls for assistance.
-The floods have claimed the lives of eight people.
+The floods claimed the lives of eight people.

 The strongest observed wind gusts were 135 km/h at Norah Head and 124 km/h at Newcastle.